feigel/monitor-layout-chooser/custom-partition/readme.txt

 5. Edit the profile and turn on the automatic daemon if so required under System->Firmware Customization->Environment Variables->Predefined
 	a.
 Variable: MONITORLAYOUTDAEMON
 	b.
 Value: 1 for ENABLED -- 0 for DISABLED
+6. Edit the profile and turn on the debug if so required under System->Firmware Customization->Environment Variables->Predefined (puts data in dmesg)
+	a.
+Variable: MONITORLAYOUTDEBUG
+	b.
+Value: 1 for ENABLED -- 0 for DISABLED
-5. Assign the profile to Thin Client(s).
+7. Assign the profile to Thin Client(s).
-6. Restart the TC after deployment of the CP.
+8. Restart the TC after deployment of the CP. (not necessary, but...)